-SafeConnect is the only NAC that provides you with ease of management, ease of use, and proactive maintenance support services.
+SafeConnect is the only solution that provides you with ease of management, ease of use, and proactive maintenance support services.
 SafeConnect’s key benefits include the following:

-The SafeConnect Enterprise Policy Manager offers a real-time Web-based dashboard interface that will enable an authorized policy administrator or help desk personnel the ability to view quarantined devices for the entire enterprise or by user group.
-The policy administrator (or help desk personnel) can also locate a quarantined device based on IP address, MAC address, or user name.
-SafeConnect’s Enterprise Policy Manager has been designed to be intuitive and easy to use.
-The Policy Manager can be accessed from multiple locations and provides the ability to assign application and read/write level administrative privileges to policy administrators and help desk personnel based on their authentication credentials.
+The SafeConnect Enterprise Policy Manager offers a real-time Web-based dashboard interface that will enable an authorized policy administrator or help desk personnel to view quarantined devices for the entire enterprise or by user group.
+You can also locate a quarantined device based on IP address, MAC address, or user name.
+Designed to be intuitive and easy to use, the Policy Manager can be accessed from multiple locations and allows you to assign application and read/write level administrative privileges to policy administrators and help desk personnel based on their authentication credentials.

-The SafeConnect system is supported by the NAC industry’s most comprehensive implementation and support services agreement.
-Impulse Point will provide continuous proactive monitoring and support that includes hardware appliance and software problem determination and resolution support consistent with operational management processes, as well as upgrade protection to future software functional releases.
-Daily policy configuration remote backups are included which enables Impulse Point to restore and deliver a replacement system within 24 hours.
+The SafeConnect system is supported by the industry’s most comprehensive implementation and support services agreement.
+Impulse provides continuous proactive monitoring and support that includes hardware appliance and software problem determination and resolution support, as well as upgrade protection to future software functional releases.
+Daily policy configuration remote backups are included which enables Impulse to restore and deliver a replacement system within 24 hours.

 SafeConnect’s Enterprise Policy Manager offers a centralized policy management interface that will enable an authorized policy administrator the ability to build and edit policies that can be deployed immediately.
 The SafeConnect Policy Manager can be accessed from multiple locations and allows you to assign application and read/write level administrative privileges to both policy administrators and help desk personnel based on their authentication credentials.

-Impulse Point prides itself on the rapid, efficient, and successful implementation of the SafeConnect NAC Solution and will be available to provide personalized advice and support through project planning, installation, and deployment.
-The SafeConnect system has been designed for remote customer setup and implementation.
-By leveraging our managed services capability, we can routinely install a system in less than an hour.
-Impulse Point can accomplish this by pre-loading the SafeConnect system with the University’s specific configuration information, and guiding the organization through the connection process.
+Impulse prides itself on the rapid, efficient, and successful implementation of the SafeConnect and will be available to provide personalized advice and support through project planning, installation, and deployment.
+SafeConnect has been designed for remote customer setup and implementation and by leveraging our managed services capability, we can routinely install a system in less than an hour.
+We accomplish this by pre-loading the system with the your specific configuration information, and guiding you through the connection process.
 SafeConnect can also be deployed in a phased-in approach (by IP address/range, subnet, VLAN) across wired, wireless, and VPN infrastructure as required for a non-disruptive transition.